Britney Spears' Boyfriends: Decoding The Singer's Colourful Dating History

 Sam Asghari (2016 to 2023): The longest love

-The most recent, and also one of the longest, partnerships that Britney has had is with actor Sam Asghari.
+The most recent, and also the longest, partnership that Britney has had is with actor Sam Asghari.

 The couple shared the news of Spears’ pregnancy in April 2022, marking their first child together and Spears’ third.
 Tragically, however, a miscarriage shattered their dreams of becoming parents, a loss they mourned publicly.
 Despite this heartbreak, they celebrated their love with a grand wedding in June, surrounded by celebrity friends like Selena Gomez, Paris Hilton, Drew Barrymore and Donatella Versace.